Alfreton Nursery School’s Jane Blant and Amanda Hubball explain how they are engaging children in science, technology, engineering, art and maths…

 Engineering is about taking our skills and our wonderings to create something amazing!

-Art is at the core of STEAM and may be the spark that motivates children to engage.
+Art is at the core of STEAM learning and may be the spark that motivates children to engage.
 We need creative people in our STEAM fields.
 It is essential that we allow children to explore their creativity and as teachers, we understand and respect children’s contributions to creative thinking.

 At Alfreton Nursery School we celebrate freedom of expression.
-Children are empowered to think, wonder, question, explore and express themselves.
+We empower children to think, wonder, question, explore and express themselves.
+We provide stimulating opportunities for children to express their creativity.

 A great example involved our ‘metallic themed workshop’, daily extensions for which included the provision of technology materials, clip boards, pens and an ipad.
 Developing the creative process further, we added paints and a variety of joining materials.